Central values of zeta functions of non-Galois cubic fields: Conditional computation of the first moment of

 To estimate the total number of rings $R_f$ that can arise, it suffices to estimate the number of such rings $R_f$ within a single $K_f$.
 This can be done prime by prime, for each prime dividing the index $m_1q_1$.
 Let $p$ be a prime dividing $q_1$.
 Since $q_1$ is squarefree, it follows that the index of $R_f$, at the prime $p$, is $p$.
 Given the index $p$ overorder $R$ of $R_f$, it follows from Proposition \ref{subsupring}, that the number of index $p$ suborders of $R$ is bounded by $3$.

 For primes dividing $m_1$, this procedure is more complicated since there can be many more subrings with prime power index.
 However, this question is completely answered by work of Shintani \cite{Shintani} and Datskovsky--Wright~\cite{DW} (see \cite[\S1.2]{KNT}), who give an explicit formula for the counting function of suborders $R$ of a fixed cubic field $K$, which we state as Proposition \ref{propSDW}.
-They show that the number of suborders of index $p^k$, for $k\geq 1$ is the $k$th Dirichlet coefficient of the $p$th Euler factor of
+They show that the number of suborders of index $m$, for $m\geq 1$, is the $m$th Dirichlet coefficient of

-We verify the lemma for a prime $p$ having splitting type $(12)$ in $K$.
+To verify the lemma, it suffices to bound the Dirichlet coefficients of the Euler factor of primes $p$ having splitting type $(111)$, since these coefficients majorize those of primes with all other splitting types.
 For such a prime, the $p$th Euler factor of the above Dirichlet series is:

 It is thus clear that the $k$th Dirichlet coefficient is bounded by $O(p^{k/3})$.
 Therefore, the number of possible suborders of index $p^k$ is bounded by $O(p^{k/3})$.
-Other splitting types can be handled in indentical fashion, giving the same bound.

 Putting this together, it follows that the number of suborders of $K$, having index $q_1m_1$ is bounded by $O(q_1^\epsilon m_1^{1/3})$.
 Multiplying this quantity by $X/(m_1q_1)^2$ yields the result. \end{proof}